bydboris/help/index.md

 I was badly injured: at least 5 broken ribs, hemathorax, pneumothorax, eardrum perforation, multiple contusions and hematomas on the head (see Appendix 3).

-Tbilisi police opened a criminal case 007280526001(see Appendix 1, 2).
+Tbilisi police opened a criminal case (see Appendix 1, 2).
 I was urgently hospitalized for surgery.
 The treatment alone so far cost me 4359 GEL (see Appendix 4).

-I need money for further treatment and rehabilitation, which is slow at my age,  and basic living expenses.

 All the documentation (medical, legal, and financial) can be found in the Appendix below.